Our editorial team follows strict guidelines to ensure accuracy and objectivity. Learn more about our process.

 Determining whether IUL makes sense requires analyzing your income, existing retirement accounts, tax bracket, investment timeline, and financial goals.
 Generic illustrations can't account for your specific circumstances.

 At Insurance Geek, we're an independent agency comparing IUL policies from 30+ A-rated carriers including Allianz, Nationwide, Pacific Life, and Lincoln Financial.
-Unlike captive agents limited to single-company products, we identify which carrier provides the best combination of current caps, participation rates, and multiplier bonuses for your situation.
+Unlike captive agents limited to single-company products, we find which carrier gives you the best combination of crediting features for your situation.

-We'll show you side-by-side illustrations from multiple top-rated carriers, explain exactly how different crediting methods affect long-term performance, demonstrate the impact of proper funding, and provide honest assessment of whether IUL fits your financial profile or if better alternatives exist.
+We'll show you side-by-side illustrations from multiple carriers, explain how different policy designs affect long-term results, and give you an honest assessment: whether IUL makes sense for you or if better alternatives exist.

 About Brad Cummins